ropensci/drake/TESTS.md

 - test edge cases
   - add new target that conflicts with a previous import
   - add new target that conflicts with a current import
-- deprecated
-  - deprecated make(): deprecation + it still works
-  - old output/code names are corrected and then still work in both check() and make()
 - on my own
-  - same build tests for differnet jobs, parallelisms, file sizes, and platforms
+  - same build tests for differnet jobs, parallelisms, file sizes (for rehashing), and platforms
   - included example(s) in inst/ (basic)
   - jady: be sure to test packages/prework
+  - rehashing speeds for larger files